 Staff from the Center for the Study of Crime, Delinquency and Corrections at Southern Illinois University at Carbondale completed the evaluation of this probation project in September.
 The report provides an overview of the project and cites a number of issues and considerations that must be addressed by jurisdictions interested in implementing school-based probation.
-A final report has been received and a program summary describing the findings of the evaluation is complete and awaiting final review before publication.
+A final report has been received and a Program Evaluation Summary describing the findings of the evaluation are available on our website.